ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 {::boilerplate bcp14-tagged-bcp14}

-## Terms we are trying not to use

-Non-affordance:
-: Originally a term for information that is the subject of interactions with other Instances than the Thing (called "offDevice" now), this term is now considered confusing as it would often just be an affordance of another Instance than the Thing.
-  In this draft version, we are trying to use a new keyword called `sdfContext` that is supposed to be slightly more accurate, replacing the `$context` concept that was used in previous draft versions.

 # Instance Information and SDF

 The instantiation of an SDF model does not directly express an instance, which is, for example, a physical device or a digital twin.